 As with searching the 10m2 nested subplot, there is no specific time that should be spent looking for plant species during search efforts.
 The search is best thought of in terms of a species-accumulation curve.
-Initial searching is likely to result in more species.
+The rate at which new species are detected will decrease with time.
 A general guideline: if new species are being found, keep searching, covering the entire area in a systematic manner such as walking lines or a grid.
-If after ten minutes of gently moving dominant species to look for small and locally rare individuals

-- even crawling if necessary - while searching the entire subplot and no new species are found, then spend another ten to fifteen minutes and move on.
+If after ten minutes of gently moving dominant species to look for small and locally rare individuals - even crawling if necessary - while searching the entire subplot and no new species are found, then spend another ten to fifteen minutes and move on.